Frequently Asked Questions

 If my parents are divorced, whose information do I need?

-What is an Expected Family Contribution (EFC), and how is it used?
+What is the Student Aid Index (SAI), and how is it used?

 How do I apply for veteran’s education benefits?